 Accountants laughed at them, banks wouldn't give them an overdraft (never mind a loan), and rivals tried to put them out of business.
 Five years later it was sold to EY, that big multi-billion pound turnover company who just loved the staff and the brand.

 How did she build a buy-out in such a short time and from scratch?
-Hiring people with no qualifications, starting a radio show (wtf!), co-founding a women's business group, sponsoring charities and writing a book or two, among other things . . .
+Hiring people with no qualifications.
+Designing the logo, marketing materials and website herself.
+Starting a radio show (wtf!), co-founding a women's business group, sponsoring charities and writing a book or two, among other things . . .

 How a team which included a British Army sniper fresh from Afghanistan, a zookeeper, an office cleaner, a dental receptionist, a failed call centre worker and a window specialist officially became the UK's Best Independent Tax Consultancy Firm.